How To Answer Those Tough Situational Questions In A Job Interview

 "It’s a touchy subject for a lot of us and difficult to admit; it can bring up a lot of insecurities, so it’s challenging to think about how to frame this in an honest, candid, and open way without giving a fake answer, but also not making yourself sound bad.

-"This could be a proxy for other tough questions.
-Thinking about it ahead of time and confronting that in the privacy of your own head beforehand is key.
-Try to identify something that is an actual point of weakness for you, and then share what you’ve done since then to hedge against that happening again, what you might do differently if you encounter it again.

-"Inevitably, we’ll fail and fail again, so it's not just about lessons learned but demonstrating how you have and will modify behaviour in the future."
+"Inevitably, we’ll fail and fail again, so it's not just about lessons learned but demonstrating how you have and will modify behavior in the future."

 Q: Describe a situation where you had to work with a difficult manager or client and persuade that person to accept your point of view or convince them to change something they were doing.